 The maximum speed for any driver in our parking lot is 10 mph.
 Children are not allowed to walk alone while in our parking lot.
 Most of our parking lots have designated pedestrian walking areas and signs that indicate where cars are restricted from driving to ensure a safe walkway.
 This includes the walkway from the building to playground.

 Overnight parking is not allowed in our parking lots.
-Non-authorized vehicle will be towed at the owner's expense.
+Vehicles that require maintenance must be removed from our parking lot at the owner's expense before the center closes.